rustic-rs/docs/src/commands/init/cold_storage.md

 Once you get a working configuration, please share it [in the main repository](https://github.com/rustic-rs/rustic/tree/main/config/services) so other users can use it as well!

+### changing a normal repository into a hot/cold repository

+Note: When changing a normal repository into a hot/cold repository, rustic uses the normal repository as cold part; we therefore need to create the hot repository part.
+This involves copying metadata from the normal repository to the hot repository part.
+It is advised to do this before the cold part is actually freezed, e.g. by changing storage tier or moving it to a cold location.

+Here are the steps:

+- Add a `repo-hot` configuration.
+- Run `rustic init --hot-only`.
+This will copy over all metadata to the hot repository part.
+- Note that after these two steps, you already have a valid hot/cold repository configuration where the cold part is not read by standard rustic commands.
+Try it out by e.g. running `rustic check`!
+- Manually freeze the complete cold repository part or copy it to another (cold) storage (this may need to update the repository configuration).
+- Add a suitable warm-up configuration.

+### changing a hot/cold repository into a normal repository

+This is rather simple, as the cold part of the repository already is a normal repository which only needs to be warmed up.
+Here are the steps:

+- Remove any warm-up configuration.
+- Manually warm-up the complete cold repository part or copy it to another (hot) storage (this may need to update the repository configuration).
+- Note that after these first two steps, you still have a totally valid hot/cold repository configuration.
+The "cold" part is not cold anymore, but will not be read by standard rustic commands.
+You can test this e.g. by running `rustic check`.
+- Remove `repo-hot` and the according configuration from the repository configuration.
+- (optional) Remove the hot repository from its storage backend.

+That's it! rustic will use the fully warmed-up repsitory as a normal repository.